 Ms. Potter has taught for Suzuki outreach programs at public schools in Pitt and Beaufort counties, and has helped coach the Eastern Youth Symphony Orchestra and the NC Suzuki Institute student orchestras.
 She has taught at the Third Street Education Center, Wahl-Coates Elementary School, Bath Elementary School, the Wright School of Music, Greene County Intermediate School, Arendell Parrott Academy, the ECU Summer Chamber Music Institute, the North Carolina Suzuki Institute, and the Meredith College Community School of Music.
 In 2017, she was awarded the Schubert Fellowship at the West Side String School in Greenville, where she maintained a private studio for two years.

-Gabriela attended the 2014 Suzuki Association of the Americas’ Conference in Minneapolis, and has worked as a Four Seasons Chamber Music Festival Associate and an Administrative Support Associate in the College of Fine Arts and Communication at East Carolina University.
-She was an active member of the Eastern North Carolina Suzuki Association while living in Greenville, and currently holds the position of Secretary of the North Carolina Suzuki Association.
+Ms. Potter attended the 2014 Suzuki Association of the Americas’ Conference in Minneapolis, and has worked as a Four Seasons Chamber Music Festival Associate and an Administrative Support Associate in the College of Fine Arts and Communication at East Carolina University.
+She currently holds the position of Secretary of the North Carolina Suzuki Association, and was an active member of the Eastern North Carolina Suzuki Association from 2012-2019.

 Gabriela enjoys listening to audiobooks, camping in the state’s national forests, supporting small local businesses, and collecting houseplants.
 She is excited to call Durham her new home, and is looking forward to exploring various musical opportunities in the Triangle Area.